turbot/steampipe-plugin-aws/docs/tables/aws_s3_bucket.md

 ```

-### List of buckets that DO NOT enforce encryption in transit
+### List buckets that do not enforce encryption in transit

 ```sql
 select